taprobane99/iMac5KLinux/README.md

 You should be able to easily switch back to your previous kernel from the GRUB menu at boot.

+# Fixing screen tearing

+Even though 5K works there is a visible tear down the centre of the screen when scrolling fast.
+This is fixed on Ubuntu if you run `iMac5K-MutterTearFix-Ubuntu.sh`.
+For KDE I hear a fix is being made but not yet finished.
+Mint - unknown.

-# Kernel Parameters
+# Kernel Parameters (GRUB)

-Script to fix the following problems (in order) on a 2015 iMac.
+Script `iMac5K-GRUBParams.sh` to fix the following problems (in order) on a 2015 iMac.
 Unknown if they affect other iMacs.

 - R9 M395X GPU power management problem (e.g. Resources app refuses to open)
 - Slow booting/shutdown